mozilla-b2g/fxos-certsuite/docs/coverage.rst

 a bluetooth enabled second device, a phone with SMS and MMS capabilities, &c.

-As with the web platform tests, the tests are organized into logical groups divided by directories or Python modules.
-It is expected that the device under test passes all the following guided WebAPI test groups:
+As with the web platform tests, the tests are organized in logical groups divided by directories (listed below) that make up Python modules.
+Some of the tests may not be applicable depending on the device under test's capabilities and hardware configuration.

 bluetooth
   Bluetooth API provides low-level access to the device's Bluetooth hardware.

 fm_radio
-  Provides support for a device's FM radio functionality, if available.
+  Provides support for a device's FM radio functionality.

 geolocation
   Provides information about the device's physical location.